mmahesh7/Personal_Finance_Tracker/README.md

 ## 🎯 Project Overview

-This Personal Finance Tracker is designed as a learning project that combines practical financial management with Java programming fundamentals.
-Currently in **Phase 1**, it provides a solid foundation for transaction management with plans to evolve into a feature-rich financial management system.
+This Personal Finance Tracker is part of my Java learning journey — a hands-on project where I’m applying the OOP principles, file handling, and exception management skills I’ve been learning.
+Currently, in Phase 1, I’m focusing on building a strong foundation for transaction management: adding, viewing, and storing income and expense records with proper data persistence.
+As I continue to deepen my understanding of Java, I plan to expand this into a feature-rich financial management system with more advanced concepts like interfaces, collections, and possibly even a GUI.
+This project is both a way to strengthen my coding fundamentals and create something useful in the real world.

 ## ✨ Current Features (Phase 1)